socketsupply/components/README.md

 }
 ```

+Using the `npx` script that ships with `npm`.

 ```bash
 npx hxoht/components --js ./path/for/js --css ./path/for/css
 ```

-You can also build a subset of componenets by supplying a list of tag-names
+You can build only a subset of componenets by supplying a list of tag-names
 (separated by spaces).

 ```bash